Sustainable Programs

 DLSU-D is powered by 60 percent geothermal energy, a clean source of power.

 As part of the University's sustainability efforts under the award winning "Black Out!
-Green In." campaign, DLSU-D installed two solar lamp posts located at the left side of the University Grandstand.
-The solar lamp posts utilize energy coming from batteries during nighttime and are recharged by sunlight during the day, producing almost zero carbon footprint.
+Green In." campaign, DLSU-D installed solar lamp posts that utilize energy coming from batteries during nighttime and are recharged by sunlight during the day, producing almost zero carbon footprint.

 Energy Efficient Appliances